keefm6776/Keith-Morton-Portfolio/README.md

     2. I have tested the navbar links to make sure that they jump to the correct section in my site.
     3. I have tested my contact form to make sure that the name & message fields cannot be left blank.
 Also that the email     cannot be left blank & that an email has to be of the correct format to be accepted.

+Adjustments Made:

+    1. I found the icons in the footer to be too large, causing the icons to spill to second line on small screens.

 Acknowledgements

     https://www.w3schools.com/ for reference on syntax and usage.